Some people thrive on spicy foods — eating the ghost pepper salsa or ordering the ‘nuclear’ hot wings.

-If you have ever started dripping with sweat after eating something spicy, there is a name for this — gustatory sweating – and it is caused by the thermoregulation by TRPV1.[ref]
+If you have ever started dripping with sweat after eating something spicy, there is a name for this — gustatory sweating – and it is caused by the thermoregulation of TRPV1.[ref]
 This thermoregulation is thought to be why eating spicy foods in a hot climate ends up cooling you off (theoretically).[ref]

-Capsaicin creams have been shown to be effective for arthritis pain, shingles, and muscle pain.
+Capsaicin creams have shown to be effective for arthritis pain, shingles, and muscle pain.
 They work by repeated exposure to capsaicin causing a decrease in TRPV1.[ref]

 Capsinoids are similar to capsaicin but without the hotness.
 Capsinoids are found in a type of chili pepper known as CH-19 Sweet.
 They give the metabolic benefits of capsaicin without the spice.[ref]